Hyundai i10 Review 2025: Price, specs & boot space

 If you’ve got young children to carry, that space will be very welcome when it comes to fitting car seats in the back.
 The boot is decent enough and more than sufficient for a big weekly shop, although you’ll struggle with a pushchair.

-Hyundai doesn’t do ‘cheap and cheerful’ any longer but it still stays true to its ethos of offering value for money.
-You get a lot of Hyundai i10 for the money.
+Hyundai doesn’t do ‘cheap and cheerful’ any longer, but it still stays true to its ethos of offering strong value for money.
+You get a lot of Hyundai i10 for the cash you pay.
 Put simply, if you’re in the market for a city car, the i10 is a great benchmark by which to judge everything else.
 We don’t think you’ll find much that can match it as an all round package.

 Looking for a used car for sale?
 We've got 100s of Hyundai Approved Used Cars for Sale for you to choose from, including a wide range of Hyundai i10 cars for sale.
 If you're looking for the older version, you need our Hyundai i10 (2014-2020) review.